JaroVasak/CDN/README.md

 - Encrypt sensitive files using `ansible-vault`.
 - Store SSH keys securely and set permissions with `chmod 600 ~/.ssh/ansible-key`.
 - Ensure scripts and playbooks are tested in a non-production environment before full deployment.

-## Notes
-- Ensure all dependencies (e.g., Bash, SSH, Ansible) are installed before running scripts.
-- Review scripts and playbooks to align them with your environment and needs.
-- Always test in a non-production environment first.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.